Malek-trez/Fi.Thnitek/README.md

 # **Getting Started**
+To set up the project LOCALLY, follow these steps:

+**1. Create and set the .env files in /client and /server**

+**2. Run `npm i` in / , /client and /server**

+**3. Set up the database locally (you can use psql or pgadmin)**

+**4. Access the application at http://localhost:5173**g
+(You also need to have redis running)
+`docker run --name my-redis-container -p 6379:6379 -d redis`

-To set up the project locally, follow these steps:
+To set up the project with DOCKER, follow these steps:

 **1. Clone the repository:**
 `git clone https://github.com/Malek-trez/DriveToGether.git`